Climate Quebec

 Due to its size, latitude and position at the eastern end of the North American continent, Quebec is subject to significant temperature variations: long, harsh winters (down to -25°C) and short, hot summers (20-30°C or more), characteristic of a continental climate with a wide temperature range.
 However, climatic variations are noticeable: the regions near the St. Lawrence enjoy a more temperate and humid climate, but as you move northwards, winters become icy and summers cooler (subarctic and arctic climates), although the temperature gap between seasons remains (in Inuit territory: average of around 11°C in July, average of around -23°C in January).

 Winter begins in November and lasts until late March or early April.
 When it snows, the temperature eases, but when the wind gets involved, it has the opposite effect, lifting the powdery snow and creating blowing and drifting snow.
 Rain and sleet are frequent in the cold season, and then the transition from winter to summer is just as abrupt as from summer to winter, with spring (thaw) and autumn (freeze) being brief intermediate seasons.
 The summer season is short (June to mid-September), but hot and humid, especially in southern Quebec, where the mercury often rises above 30°C. In October, after the first frosts, Indian summer sometimes offers a few days of respite and warm weather.
 It's the last glimpse of sunshine, a summer embassy before the arrival of the cold weather.
-In days gone by, the Amerindians took advantage of these fine days to go on their last hunts in the forest before winter.
-It was also the time when the first settlers were subjected to the last attacks of the Amerindians before the great cold.
+In days gone by, First Nations would take advantage of these fine days to go on their last hunts in the forest before winter.
+It was also the time when the first settlers were subjected to the final attacks of the natives before the cold weather set in.

 Wind chill and humidex: what are they?